 Baked Zucchini Chips

-The naughty snack I miss more than any other munchy, are chips… Potato chips, tortilla chips, pretty much any sort of salty fried chippity-chip.
-In order to have something crunchy and salty that is also healthy, I turned to zucchini.
+The naughty snack I miss more than any other munchy, is chips… Potato chips, tortilla chips, pretty much any sort of salty fried chippity-chip.
+To have something crunchy and salty, that is also healthy, I turned to zucchini.

-- Zucchinis – evenly sliced 1/8 inch thick
+- Zucchinis – fresh zucchini, evenly sliced 1/8 inch thick

-- Olive Oil – or your choice of cooking oil
+- Olive Oil – or your choice of healthy cooking oil

 - Salt – like kosher or crunchy sea salt

-Pro Tip!
-You can season up your zucchini chips however you would like.
+Pro Tip: You can season your zucchini chips however you like.
 Always add salt no matter what, but you can add garlic powder, onion powder, or a little cayenne pepper for some heat!
-Everything bagel seasoning would also be a fun option!
+Everything bagel seasoning would also be a fun option.

-Slice the zucchini.
-(Using a mandolin helps keep the slices consistent.)
+Slice the zucchini – I like using a mandolin to keep the slices consistent.
 If you don’t have a mandolin, cut them as thin as possible with a sharp chef’s knife.
 Lay the zucchini slices on paper towels in a single layer.
 Cover with more paper towels and set a baking sheet on top of the zucchini slices.
 Press down on the baking sheet, applying slight pressure, to help squeeze out some moisture.

-Preheat the oven to 235 degrees F. (Preheat two ovens if you have them to fit more in at once.)
+Preheat the oven – I preheat it to 235 degrees F. (Preheat two ovens if you have them to fit more in at once.)
 Line several baking sheets with parchment paper.
 Brush the parchment paper lightly with olive oil.

-Lay the zucchini slices in a single layer on the parchment paper.
+Season – I lay the zucchini slices in a single layer on the parchment paper.
 Fit as many on each baking sheet as possible.
-Then lightly brush the top of the zucchini with olive oil.
+Then I lightly brush the top of the zucchini with olive oil.
 Sprinkle the zucchini slices with salt.
 You can also sprinkle with a little cumin and smoked paprika for extra flavor, or any seasonings of your choice.

 Serving Suggestions

-If you love chips made out of vegetables, you can combine these with healthy carrot chips and crunchy beet chips, too!
+If you love chips made out of vegetables, you can combine these with my healthy carrot chips, kale chips, and crunchy beet chips, too!

 - You can use any size of zucchini available, but this is the one time you’ll hear me suggest going with larger zucchini squash.
-Because the chips shrink as they bake, the large grandma’s garden-sized zucchini work exceptionally well.
-They are also a little dryer than the baby zucchini, so they have less moisture to release.
+Because the chips shrink as they bake, the large grandma’s garden-sized zucchini works exceptionally well.
+They are also a little drier than baby zucchini, so they have less moisture to release.

 - Using a mandolin slicer also helps a great deal, because all the zucchini slices are exactly uniform so they come out perfectly crunchy across the board.